Generic Name: naratriptan (NAR-a-TRIP-tan)

 - if you are female and are past menopause or have had a hysterectomy

-- if you are a male more than 40 years old
+- if you are a male older than 40 years old

 Some MEDICINES MAY INTERACT with naratriptan.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), selective serotonin reuptake inhibitors (SSRIs) (eg, citalopram, fluoxetine), serotonin 5-HT1 receptor agonists (eg, sumatriptan), serotonin-norepinephrine reuptake inhibitors (SNRIs) (eg, duloxetine, venlafaxine), sibutramine, or tryptophan because severe side effects, such as a reaction that may include fever, rigid muscles, blood pressure changes, mental changes, confusion, irritability, agitation, delirium, and coma, may occur
+- Monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), selective serotonin reuptake inhibitors (SSRIs) (eg, citalopram, fluoxetine), serotonin 5-HT1 receptor agonists (eg, sumatriptan), serotonin-norepinephrine reuptake inhibitors (SNRIs) (eg, duloxetine, venlafaxine), sibutramine, tricyclic antidepressants (eg, amitriptyline), or tryptophan because severe side effects, such as a reaction that may include fever, rigid muscles, blood pressure changes, mental changes, confusion, irritability, agitation, delirium, and coma, may occur

 - Ergot alkaloids (eg, ergotamine), hormonal contraceptives (eg, birth control pill), or methylsergide because they may increase the risk of naratriptan's side effects

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if naratriptan may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use naratriptan as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - An extra patient leaflet is available with naratriptan.
 Talk to your pharmacist if you have questions about this information.

 - Take naratriptan by mouth with or without food.